FrogIntel/frogintel/README.md

 In 2023 it was removed from the Play Store and asked by Google to be dumbed down removing any contradicting health information regarding COVID-19.
 This included removing entire sections, so we left it in.

+As of 2025, the app is now maintained by Anodev the original developer whilst the team that assisted in the  beginning of the app spread into different areas or ops

 # PREVIOUS REVIEWS AS FROG INTEL